stephenslab/gtexresults/README.md

 The `-v` flags in this command map directories between the standard computing environment and the Docker container.
-Since the analyses will write files to these directories, it is important to ensure that:
+Since the analyses below will write files to these directories, it is important to ensure
+that:

-  + Environment variables `$HOME` and `$PWD` are set to a valid writeable directory (usually your home and working directories, respectively).
+  + Environment variables `$HOME` and `$PWD` are set to valid and writeable directories (usually your home and current working directories, respectively).

   + `/tmp` should also be a valid and writeable directory.